-(3) Data Collection
+(3) Data collection.

 Each cardiac surgery program shall participate in uniform data collection and reporting.
-This requirement is met through participation in STS-ACSD, with submission of duplicate information to the Maryland Health Care Commission.
-Each cardiac surgery program shall also cooperate with the data collection requirements deemed necessary by the Maryland Health Care Commission to assure a complete, accurate, and fair evaluation of Maryland's cardiac surgery programs.
+This requirement is met through participation in STS-ACSD, with submission of duplicate information to the Maryland Health CareCommission.
+Each cardiac surgery program shall also cooperate with the data collection requirements deemed necessary by the Maryland Health CareCommission to assure a complete, accurate, and fair evaluation of Maryland's cardiac surgery programs.

-(a) The hospital shall provide annually, or upon request, a report to the Commission that details its quality assurance activities, including internal peer review of cases and external review of cases.
+(a) The chief executive officer of the hospital shall providecertify annually, or upon request, a report to the Commission that details its the hospital fully complies with each requirement for conducting and completing quality assurance activities specified in this chapter, including those regarding internal peer review of cases and external review of cases.

-(i) The hospital shall demonstrate that it has taken appropriate action in response to concerns identified through its quality assurance processes.
+(i) The hospital (b) A hospital's application for a Certificate of Ongoing Performance shall demonstrate that it has taken appropriate action in response to concernseach concern identified through its quality assurance processes.

-(ii) All individually identifiable patient information submitted to the Commission for the purpose described in this subsection shall remain confidential.
+(ii)(i) All individually identifiable patient information submitted to the Commission for the purpose described in this subsection shall remain confidential.

-(iii) Physician information collected through the peer review process that is submitted to the Commission for the purpose described in this subsection shall remain confidential.
+(iii)(ii) Physician information collected through the peer review process that is submitted to the Commission for the purpose described in this subsection shall remain confidential.

-(5) Performance Standards
+(5) Performance standards.